Lamb Curry (100 G)

 Stay Hydrated

-Drink plenty of water before and during your meal to help with the digestion process and to potentially reduce post-meal glucose spikes.
+Drink water before and during your meal to help control appetite and improve digestion.

 Mindful Eating